Afghanistan crises: Jen Psaki takes break from office as Biden remains silent

 Legit.ng is on a mission to support vulnerable children of Calabar – join the initiative on Patreon, let’s change more lives together!

-The timing of Psaki's time off comes as Biden has faced criticism for remaining on vacation as the Taliban seize control of much of Afghanistan, even moving into the capital city of Kabul and seizing the presidential palace at a pace that has caught the White House off guard.
+The timing of Psaki's time off comes as Biden has faced criticism for remaining on vacation despite the Afghanistan crises, Washington Post added

 Source: Legit